Cheese Tortellini Alfredo

 Instructions

 - Melt butter in a large skillet over medium heat.
 Add garlic and cook until fragrant, about 1 minute.
-Whisk in flour and cook until lightly browned, about 1 minute.
+Whisk in salt and flour and stir until the raw flour is cooked—about 1 minute.5 tablespoons butter, 4 cloves garlic, 1/4 cup all-purpose flour, 1/2 teaspoon sea salt

-- Slowly whisk in milk and heavy cream; cook, whisking constantly, until thickened, about 2-4 minutes.
+- Slowly whisk in milk and heavy cream; cook, whisking constantly, until thickened, about 2-4 minutes.1 3/4 cups whole milk, 1 cup heavy cream

 - Stir in nutmeg, parmesan cheese, salt, and pepper.
 Stir until combined and the sauce is thick and creamy.
-If the mixture is too thick, add more milk as needed.
+If the mixture is too thick, add more milk as needed.1/4 teaspoon freshly grated nutmeg, 1/3 cup freshly grated Parmesan cheese

 - Add tortellini and gently toss to combine.
 Serve immediately, garnished with parsley, if desired.
-I like to add loads of freshly cracked black pepper and more Parmesan.
+I like to add loads of freshly cracked black pepper and more Parmesan.1/2 teaspoon freshly ground black pepper, fresh chopped parsley for garnish